-What are Macros?
+What Are Macros?

 Carbohydrates (carbs) and protein contain 4 calories (kcals) per gram and fat contains 9kcals per gram.

 What is a Keto Macro Calculator?

-A keto macro calculator is a calculator that helps you estimate how many calories per day your body needs to either gain weight, lose weight or maintain weight.
+A keto macro calculator is a calculator that helps you estimate how many calories per day your body needs to either gain weight, lose weight, or maintain weight.
 Macro calculators take into account a person’s height, weight, age, activity factors (exercise regimen + energy expenditures at work), and weight goals.

-Other terms people use with macros are macro counting, flexible dieting or If It Fits Your Macros (IIFYMs).
+Other terms people use with macros are macro counting, flexible dieting, or If It Fits Your Macros (IIFYMs).
 These all mean about the same thing.
 Basically you can eat whatever you want as long as at the end of the day you hit those macros.

 Tracking your macros allows you to have flexibility in your diet and not be confined to a meal plan.
 It gives you power to chose which foods you want to eat each day (within reason) and still hit your macros.

 Here are a couple of the most popular IIFYM macro calculators, as well as the top keto macro calculators.